xaviermignot/xaviermignot.github.io/_posts/2021-09-12-terraform-cloud.md

 Over the last few years I have been interested by IaC (Infrastructure as Code), and started recently to use Terraform in my professional life.
 To keep practicing my Terraform skills I also started to use it for POCs and personal projects instead of using the portal.
 Even if I had to push myself at the beginning, I now have a routine to initialize and manage my Azure resources that I will share in this post.
 It relies on Terraform Cloud that you can use for free !

+> This post has been updated with the use of the `cloud` block added in Terraform 1.10.0 {: .prompt-info }

 ## What is Terraform and Terraform Cloud ?